 The best kids from Louisiana, New Mexico and Nebraska will still get college opportunity because there is talent everywhere, but mainly because they stand out in their state.
 These same players moving to North Texas [Dallas/Fort Worth] would not stand out.
 So if you are in a big soccer state, you have to not worry if you are playing in the #1 league or not.
 Kids in the higher ranked soccer states have harder time both physically and mentally.
 Reminding players ages 11-17 of this helps them to feel better about their situation.

-Get my soccer training homework lessons to get ahead
+Get my online soccer training program to get ahead

-If you are wanting to know exactly what to work on with kids new to soccer have them first enroll in my free online course and have them spend 1 month doing it 10-20 mins per week, more if you want.
+If you are wanting to know exactly what to work on with kids new to soccer have them first enroll in The Basics [online course] and have them spend 1 month doing it 10-20 mins per week, more if you want.